Lego Coin Hits Self Reported Market Cap of $9,000.00 Billion (LEGO)

 Buying and Selling Lego Coin

-It is usually not currently possible to purchase alternative cryptocurrencies such as Lego Coin directly using US dollars.
-Investors seeking to trade Lego Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Lego Coin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
+Investors seeking to trade Lego Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lego Coin using one of the aforementioned exchanges.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.